paramecio/pastafaridocs/docs/index.md

 Pastafari is modular and you can install new improvenments how control panels similarly to cpanel o webmin without agents in servers clients with all centralized in a admin server.

-Is based in a web framework called [Paramecio](https://www.paramecioproject.org), that is based in [Mako](http://www.makotemplates.org/) and [Bottle](http://bottlepy.org/) how wsgi server.
+Is based in a web framework called [Paramecio](https://git.cuchulu.com/paramecio/paramecio2fm), that is based in [Mako](http://www.makotemplates.org/) and [Flask](https://flask.palletsprojects.com/) how wsgi server.

 Pastafari is writed in Python 3.

 ## Features

 * Pastafari is clean.
-You don't need install in your servers other thing that python3, No more control panels in the same server that all people can access.
+You don't need install in your servers other thing that python3 and different modules.
+No more control panels in the same server that all people can access.

 * Modular.
 You can add to Pastafari different modules for add more power.
 You can reconvert Pastafari in an alternative for CPanel or Plesk without need multiples license.